 You can manage attachments, typically pdfs, here.
 Tap on the name of an attachment and you’ll see an option to Rename or Delete it from your library.

 You will be prompted for the name of a static group.
 Adding and removing references from static groups is discussed below.

-You can edit the name of the static group by pressing the name for 1 second.
+You can edit the name of the static group by a long press on the group cell.

 does not contain